 The inner garden is a charming courtyard grown with beautiful herbaceous peonies.
 There also stands most notable Peony Study (殿春簃), which enjoys a high prestige among the architects.

-Though the size of Master of the Nets Garden is petty, the scale of building is large and distinctive, and nothing appears cramped.
+Though the size of Master of the Nets Garden is petty, the scale of the building is large and distinctive, and nothing appears cramped.
 Perfect design makes it recreate natural scenery in miniature successfully.
 In daytime, Master of the Nets Garden is a peaceful landscape painting giving you a visual treat.
-When the night falls, it turns to a magical concert, fully displaying its local art.

 Gateway with Brick Carving is the gate of Wanjuan Hall (万卷堂), the main hall of Master of the Nets Garden.
 Covering a history of over 300 years, it is still quaint and graceful.
 Featuring with remarkable brick carvings, the gateway is famed as the First Gateway in the South of Yangtze River.
 These carvings on the gateway are engraved by chisels and plane with various techniques.
 A horizon horizontal inscribed board inscribed with Zao Yao Gao Xiang is hanging above the gateway.
 Above the board are carvings of luxury weeds which represent longevity and auspiciousness.
 On the left side are opera figures of Congratulating on Guo Ziyi’s Birthday 《郭子仪拜寿》.
 Guo Ziyi was a general who had suppressed the insurgency, so he won great respect of his colleagues and his descendants.
 From the carvings, we can see grandfatherly Guo Ziyi and eight officials holding tributes or weapons.
 On the right side of the board are the opera figures of Emperor Wenwang’s visit to Virtuous and Talented Person 《周文王访贤》.
 In the history, Emperor Wenwang is good emperor in Zhou Dynasty.
 These carvings depict that he visited Jiang Ziya and entreated him to help to start a great cause.
 The carving of the first story means longevity and good fortune, and the second stands for integrity and ability.